learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 **Top Tip:** *The* `NSString` *notation for the '%' ("percent sign" or "modulus") itself is* `%%`.

 Xcode will suggest a change if you enter a format specifier which doesn't correctly match up with the type of the variable that it links to, so don't stress yourself out about memorizing [all of the different format specifiers](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/Strings/Articles/formatSpecifiers.html) available for you to use.
-Most of the ones not including in the table above only have specific situations for which you'll need them and Xcode should point them out to you anyway.
+Most of the ones not included in the table above only have specific situations for which you'll need them and Xcode should point them out to you anyway.

 #### Creating an Interpolated String